Register

 Thierry Henry as Arsenal manager - dream or nightmare?

-Posted by Ix Techau about 9 years ago · 10 replies
+Posted by Ix Techau over 9 years ago · 10 replies

 Although the idea of seeing Henry walk out from the tunnel wearing that zip jacket and taking his place on the manager's seat, I can't help but wonder about this whole dream state and what impact it might have on the club.
 The problem is that we still don't know what this squad is truly capable of.
 I see three scenarios: